patdie421/pct-connectors-rebuild/README.md

 ## Video Composite output
 Simple two wires cable.
 Cheap female/female jumper wire can be used.
 PCT Card outputs an NTSC composite video signal on J2.
-PAL motherboards can nevertheless be wired to this Molex connector, but the monitor must be able to switch from the NTSC signal to the PAL signal.
+PAL motherboards can nevertheless be wired to this Molex connector, but the monitor must be able to switch NTSC signal and PAL signal.
 ### Molex connector
 <pre>
 ____